 Risk Assessment in Occupational Health and Safety involves the fundamentals which are ingrained in the Act to assist employers in achieving their duties towards the health and safety of employees, and any other persons who may be affected by the organisation’s activities.

-This is a crucial first step in the risk assessment process.
+This is a crucial first step in the health and safety risk assessment process.
 It involves an evaluation of the working environment to identify any task, equipment, workplace condition, or any other factor, which has the potential to cause harm.